Skip to main content

 The food you consume provides the raw materials for brain function.
 During perimenopause, specific dietary choices can offer powerful support to estrogen-dependent systems.
 This involves prioritizing compounds that have neuroprotective properties and can modulate inflammatory pathways.

 One of the most effective strategies is adopting a diet rich in phytoestrogens.
-These plant-derived compounds possess a chemical structure similar to estradiol, allowing them to bind to (ERs) in the brain.
+These plant-derived compounds possess a chemical structure similar to estradiol, allowing them to bind to estrogen receptors (ERs) in the brain.
 Phytoestrogens, particularly isoflavones found in soy products and lignans from flaxseeds, can exert a mild estrogenic effect when the body’s own estrogen levels are low.

 This interaction can help stabilize signaling in brain regions like the hippocampus, potentially mitigating some of the cognitive disruption caused by hormonal fluctuations.
 However, the relationship is complex; their effect can vary based on the individual and the specific timing during the menopausal transition.